 Ears Wide Open Online

-Take a unique music journey by host and MSO cellist Nicholas Bochner.
-Nicholas, together with the musicians of the MSO will deconstruct famous classical pieces so that you understand the context, history and story behind these well-known works.
-You will get into the mind of the composer, will hear the musicians perform what is being explained, and you will dive into the pieces.
+Take a unique music journey with host and MSO cellist Nicholas Bochner.
+Nicholas, together with the musicians of the MSO, will deconstruct famous classical pieces so that you understand the context, history and story behind these well-known works.
+You will get into the mind of the composer, hear the musicians perform what is being explained, and dive into the pieces.

 This program is proudly supported by TarraWarra Estate, who we’ve worked with to develop a ‘perfect pairing’ of classical works with selected wines for a truly multisensory home listening experience.

 The videos will stay online permanently so you can re-watch them, share them with your friends, or play at a time that suits.

 May 29, 1913 was a pivotal moment in music: the premiere performance of Stravinsky’s Rite of Spring.

 Even if you’ve never heard the piece, many parts will be strangely familiar: it has influenced nearly every composer of the 20th century, and most particularly film composers.